oktadev/okta-blog/_source/_posts/2018-10-05-build-a-spring-boot-app-with-user-authentication.md

 You've accomplished almost all of your goals!
 Great job.
 Your life is complete.
 Or--at least, your tutorial is almost complete.
 The last thing to be done is to enable Okta's Self-Service Registration (SSR).

-This feature is currently only available from the **Classic UI**.
-On the very top of the page on the left side there is a small menu item that says **<> Developer Console**.
-If you hover over this, you'll see a drop down item that says **Classic UI**.
-Click on this.

-{% img blog/spring-boot-user-auth/classic-ui.png alt:"Classic UI Link" width:"700" %}{: .center-image }

-From the top menu of the Classic UI, go to **Directory** and select **Self-Service Registration** from the drop down menu.

-{% img blog/spring-boot-user-auth/directory-registration.png alt:"Directory > Registration" width:"700" %}{: .center-image }
+Navigate to **Directory** > **Self-Service Registration**.

 Enable the feature.
-Fill in the form to match the image below.
 I unchecked the box for email verification just to save time in this tutorial.

-{% img blog/spring-boot-user-auth/self-service-registration.png alt:"Self-Service Registration" width:"700" %}{: .center-image }

 *This point in the tutorial corresponds to the `group-auth` branch in the git repository.*